Concepción Chile Temple: History

-On October 17, 2015, Walter F. González presided at a groundbreaking to signify beginning of construction.
+For several months prior to the groundbreaking for the temple, members organized service projects at the site to clear and prepare the land.
+On October 17, 2015, Walter F. González, a general authority, presided at a groundbreaking, which signified the beginning of construction.
 Following construction, a public open house was held from September 15 through October 13, 2018, excluding Sundays.
-The temple was dedicated on October 28, 2018 by Russell M. Nelson.